TNG/if-webpage-plugins/src/lib/shell-exec-command/README.md

 ## config

-- `command`: The shell command to be executed.
+- `command`: String, the shell command to be executed.

 ## observations